voronkov44/k8s-lb-controller/README.md

 - a Kubernetes rollout that pairs the dataplane API container with a real HAProxy sidecar
 - external IP attachment backends for `netlink` and `exec`, with `netlink` as the default and `exec` as a fallback

-## What Is Verified Today

-The dataplane path has already been validated successfully in a controlled Kind and lab workflow:

-- the cluster is created
-- the controller and dataplane are deployed
-- a demo backend and a `LoadBalancer` `Service` are deployed
-- an external IP is allocated and attached on the dataplane host interface
-- HAProxy listens on the assigned external IP
-- the rendered HAProxy configuration contains the expected `bind` and backend entries
-- an HTTP request through the external IP returns the nginx page

-That means the dataplane mode works today in controlled single-node and lab environments.
-It does not mean the project is already a full production multi-node load-balancer platform.

 ## Deployment Modes

 ### Local Mode